 4. Is It More Economical to Vape Tobacco Than Smoke It?

 Alright, let’s do the math!
 In general, if you’re a pack-a-day smoker, it will cost you $26 per day which is roughly $728 per month and $8,736 per year.
+If you like to roll your own cigarettes you might have a slightly lower cost to work with.

 Whereas when you purchase a vaporizer, it will cost you at a $100 -$1000 depending on the device, which you can reuse from time to time.
 Plus, the dry herbs which you save on with a vaporizer.